codefellows-seattle-aspdotnet-401d1/class01-CsharpBasics/Lab01-Kyle/Readme.md

 I am still trying to get used to C# so my confidence level is very high, but once I get used to it that will change.
 I learned I need more practice in C# and VS.
 The resources I used were Docs and classmates.
+And forgot to create a Branch again.